soumiknafiulferdous/Online-Medicine-Shop/README.md

 ## Overview

 People need medicine when they become sick and unable to enjoy their normal life.
-People have to go in the medicine shop for buying medicine.
-But sometimes they can’t get the proper medicine due to lack of easy availability.
-So, the patients have to search the desired medicine in every medicine shop which waste their time and energy.
-Sometimes, in emergency case, the condition of patients become very serious without taking medicine at the right time.
+People have to go in the pharmacy for buying medicine.
+But sometimes they can’t get the proper medicine due to the lack of easy availability.
+So, the patients have to search foe the desired medicine in every medicine shop which wastes their time and energy.
+Sometimes, in emergency cases, the condition of patients become very serious without taking medicine at the right time.

-Online Medicine Shop will give the opportunity to buy proper medicine by sitting in the house without any trouble.
+Online Medicine Shop will give the opportunity to buy proper medicine sitting at home without any trouble.
 There are many medicine shop in every city but online medicine shop is very rare.
-The online medicine shop is operate over the internet.
+The online medicine shop is operated over the internet.
 It will bring comfort to every buyer and seller of the medicine.
-The seller can manage the shop, store the details of the medicine and the relevant information and sell the medicine in one system easily.
-The customer can see, search, buy medicine and give review to the medicine in this website.
+The seller can manage the shop, store the details and relevant information of the medicine and sell the medicine in one system easily.
+The customer can see, search, buy medicine and give review about the service quality in this website.
 So, Online Medicine Shop will create a convenient way of selling and buying medicine and will make our life easy and hassle free.

 ## Objective

-Main objective is to manage the details of customer, medicine company, medicine, medicine stock, order, sell on online.
-In this technical era, everything becomes easy.
+Main objective is to manage the details of customer, vendor, medicine, stock, order and sell the medicine in on online.
+In this technological era, everything becomes easy.
 People love to enjoy a comfortable life.
 This online medicine shop will bring many facilities to people’s life.
-The seller can easily sell the medicine and take care the records and documents of the medicine.
-And the profit is also very high.
+The seller can easily sell the medicine and preserves the records and documents of the medicine.
+And the profit will be very high also.
 That’s why, Online Medicine Shop is developed where the management system of the medicine shop is web based through which one can manage a medicine shop easily from anywhere at anytime.

 ## Languages